 - You need to tell us that you want to accept your offer of a place by returning your confirmation slip to us or calling us on 0115 848 5299.

 Get your exam results

-- If you’re taking GCSEs, you’ll get your results on Thursday 20 August 2020.
-Other exam results will also come out over the summer.
+- If you’re taking GCSEs or other exams, you’ll get your results over the summer.
 Once you’ve got your results you need to let us know what they are.
 Then we can confirm your place.

 Start at Brackenhurst

 - We’ll send out all the information you need to start with us in the post at the end of August.
 We hold an enrolment day in the first week of September.
 This allows you to get your student ID and start meeting your new friends and tutors.

 Just drop us a line – we’re here to help every step of the way.
 You can email us or give us a call on 0115 848 5299.